Ecosystems that are built around customer needs, wants and expectations are the biggest disruptive threat that insurers face.

 - Are you able to map every customer touchpoint?

-- Do you have the right data at your fingertips to enhance the user experience and customer experience at every touchpoint?
+- Additionally, do you have the right data at your fingertips to enhance the user experience at every touchpoint?

-- How are you able to personalise interactions and tailor products and services to be there for customers at the right moment and make the customer experience frictionless?
+- How are you able to personalise interactions and tailor products and services to make the customer experience frictionless?

 Building your ecosystem capabilities